-Please note that paragraphs 83 to 85 of this report have been updated post publication to correct an error identified in supporting data.
+Please note that paragraph 44 and exhibit 6 of this report have been updated post publication to correct an error identified in supporting data.

 Our interactive graphic compares individual councils with others in the rest of Scotland.
 This was originally compiled for our report, An overview of local government in Scotland 2016, and has been updated for 2015/16.

 Councils produce annual accounts on an annual basis for financial years ending 31 March.
 Draft or unaudited accounts are published each year by 30 June and we ask auditors to submit a return based on this unaudited information.
 We compile a database that allows auditors to carry out high level comparative analysis between councils as part of the audit process.

 In recent years we have updated the unaudited accounts database for changes made to annual accounts as a result of audit and we have created a spreadsheet to allow this information to be compared across years.

 The workbook below provides an extract from this spreadsheet and focuses on three of the major financial statements from the accounts - Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, and Balance Sheet.

 The Movement in Reserves Statement (MIRS): This statement contains the opening and closing balances of the different reserves held by councils.
 It also records any adjustments to and from reserves that councils must make to meet statutory obligations.

 The Comprehensive Income and Expenditure Statement (CI&ES): This statement shows what councils have spent on individual services, other operating costs such as interest costs and sources of council income such as Scottish Government grants and council tax.

 The Balance Sheet (BS): This statement shows everything that councils own (assets), what they owe (liabilities) and how they have financed this as shown in the balance of their reserves.